SofairOfficial/sleppa/crates/sleppa_commit_analyzer/README.md

 # Sleppa commit message parser

 Original [semantic-release](https://github.com/semantic-release/semantic-release/discussions) is a very powerful tool to operate semantic release.
-It automates the whole package release workflow including: determining the next version number, generating the release notes, and publishing the package.
+It automates the whole package release workflow including the computation of next [semantic release](https://semver.org) number, the generation of release notes and the publication of the final package.

+This crate `sleppa_commit_analyzer` is opiniated because it uses a squash-and-merge commit strategy.
+However Sleppa wants to be agnostic of commit strategies.
+Another commit analyzer, using a rebase strategy for instance, can be used in Sleppa thanks to the trait `Repository`.

 As we are using squash-and-merge strategy to keep a clean and lean history, we have to be able to read the message of squashed commits.
 Our strategy is as follows :